Hidden mold in newly bought home

 When mold grows inside an HVAC system, the system can distribute spores throughout the home every time it runs.

+That shifts the concern from localized to whole-house exposure.
 The recommendation was clear: the system needed professional attention and likely replacement due to contamination.

 3. Additional Moisture Issues Were Present